Expand the section navigation mobile menu

 Virtual collaboration between US and Mexico business students facilitates shared case analysis on ethical decision-making.
 This model provides global learning access to students who face financial or logistical barriers to traditional study abroad.

-Jennifer Cordon Thor - Professor of Management & Director Interdisciplinary Studies, & Agarzelim Alvarez-Milán - Professor of Marketing
+Jennifer Cordon Thor - Professor of Management, Legal and Ethical Studies (Management and Marketing), & Agarzelim Alvarez-Milán - Professor of Marketing (Management and Marketing)

 Building Accountability and Belonging through Weekly Study Logs and Collaborative Quizzes